NCPlayz/discord.py/docs/api.rst

     .. attribute:: message_delete

         A message was deleted by a moderator.
-Note that this only triggers if the message was deleted by either bulk delete or deletion by someone other than the author.
+Note that this only triggers when someone other than the author deletes the message.

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who had their message deleted.